crossplane/crossplane/design/one-pager-composition-environment-beta.md

 - Management Policies, see [here](https://github.com/crossplane/crossplane/pull/4421).
 - Usage API, see [here](https://github.com/crossplane/crossplane/pull/4215).

-We saw significant adoption for this feature, and, although in alpha, many people already rely on it and hope we won’t introduce significant breaking changes, or at least that we will provide a migration path of some kind.
+We saw significant adoption of the Composition Environment feature, and, although in alpha, many people already rely on it and hope we won't introduce significant breaking changes, or at least that we will provide a migration path of some kind.
 We should take it into account.

-Early adopters were pretty vocal about this feature being hard to understand, we’ll get into more details below.
+Early adopters were pretty vocal about this feature being hard to understand, and we'll get into more details below.

 # Current implementation

 ## Concepts

-Part of the confusion around this functionality is due to the overlapping terms, so let’s first try providing clear definitions given the current implementation:
+Part of the confusion around this functionality is due to the overlapping terms, so let's first try providing clear definitions given the current implementation:

 - `EnvironmentConfig`: a cluster-scoped and structured, but still schema-less, `ConfigMap`-like resource.
-- `in-memory environment`: an in-memory object created and thrown away for each Composite Resource’s reconciliation loop.
+- `in-memory environment`: an in-memory object created and thrown away for each Composite Resource's reconciliation loop.

 ## Components